griffio/griffio.github.io/_posts/2024-07-15-More-SqlDelight-Regex-With-PostgreSql.md

 `~~` is equivalent to LIKE, and `~~*` corresponds to ILIKE.
 There are also `!~~` and `!~~*` operators that represent NOT LIKE and NOT ILIKE

+>`GiST` and `GIN` index operator classes that allow you to create an index over a text column for the purpose of very fast similarity searches.
+These index types support similarity operators, and additionally support trigram-based index searches for LIKE, ILIKE, ~, ~*